Best Miter Saw 2017 – Compound, Sliding Ratings & Reviews

 Q – What’s included with the saw?

-A – It comes with the miter saw, dust bag, blade wrench, clamp, and extensions.
+A – It comes with a dust bag, blade wrench, clamp, and extensions.

 Q – Does the saw have a depth stop?